-Credit cards were a double-edged sword for Doximity: They were convenient, quick, and perfect for recurring or one-time payments, but David’s team didn’t know when a card was being used, or who was using it.
+Credit cards were a double-edged sword for Doximity.
+They were convenient, quick, and perfect for recurring or one-time payments, but:

 “Once you’ve handed out a card,” David says,“you have to trust your colleagues.
 All you can do is wait to see what charges flow in and then try to figure out how to code the charges and whether they were in budget.”

-Alex, who was responsible for the system roll out, started by replacing corporate cards with physical and virtual cards from Airbase.
+Alex, who was responsible for the system roll out, started by replacing Doximity’s corporate cards with Physical and Virtual Cards from Airbase.

 Alex estimates that over 90% of Doximity’s card-based spend is from online subscriptions, infrastructure, and marketing.
-His finance team used Airbase to issue individual Visa-branded virtual cards for each service, making spend easier to pre-approve and subscriptions easier to manage.
+His finance team used Airbase to generate individual Visa Virtual Cards for each service, making subscriptions easier to manage.

-Owners are automatically assigned to every subscription the company uses.
-And the finance team has said goodbye to opaque credit card statements—spend is now automatically recorded in the GL.
+Because employees create an expense request in Airbase prior to getting access to a Virtual Card, the finance team can now see the expense owner for every subscription the company uses.
+And the finance team has said goodbye to opaque credit card statements—spend is now automatically recorded in the general ledger.

-Virtual cards have saved David’s team dozens of hours in follow-ups every month, and days in manual reconciliation during the monthly close.
+Virtual Cards have saved David’s team dozens of hours in follow ups every month and saved days in manual reconciliation during the monthly close.

-Take accounting for POS spend.
-In the past, swiping a card set off a long and painful process that involved downloading statements from American Express, syncing them up with charges in Expensify, working with a cardholder to put together an expense report and manually reviewing every transaction before it could be coded into the GL.
-Of course, the whole process usually happened halfway through the monthly close when David and his team had the least amount of time to spare.
-Murphy’s law.
+In the past, swiping a card set off a long and painful process that involved downloading statements from American Express, syncing them up with charges in Expensify, working with a cardholder to put together an expense report, and manually reviewing every transaction before it could be coded into the GL.
+Of course, the whole process usually happened halfway through the monthly close, when David and his team had the least amount of time to spare.

 Airbase was in the unique position, as the first system to unify pre-approvals and payments, to automate critical parts of this process.